Art History

 Guest Speakers

-Students will hear firsthand from art historians, museum curators, and gallerists about the topics that shape our understanding of art history and contemporary art production.
+Students will hear firsthand from art historians, museum curators, and gallerists about the topics that shape our understanding of art history and art production.

 In the past, guest speakers have included: